Running Oak Capital LLC Sells 1,737 Shares of PerkinElmer, Inc. (NYSE:PKI)

-Running Oak Capital LLC trimmed its holdings in shares of PerkinElmer, Inc. (NYSE:PKI) by 4.1% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+Running Oak Capital LLC reduced its position in PerkinElmer, Inc. (NYSE:PKI) by 4.1% in the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 40,256 shares of the medical research company’s stock after selling 1,737 shares during the quarter.
-Running Oak Capital LLC’s holdings in PerkinElmer were worth $5,164,000 at the end of the most recent quarter.
+Running Oak Capital LLC’s holdings in PerkinElmer were worth $5,164,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Separately, Wolfe Research upgraded shares of PerkinElmer from a “market perform” rating to an “outperform” rating in a research report on Tuesday, June 15th.
-Three equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
-The stock currently has a consensus rating of “Buy” and a consensus target price of $140.42.
+Three research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
+The company presently has an average rating of “Buy” and an average target price of $140.42.

 The firm also recently declared a quarterly dividend, which will be paid on Friday, August 6th.
 Investors of record on Friday, July 16th will be paid a dividend of $0.07 per share.
 This represents a $0.28 dividend on an annualized basis and a yield of 0.18%.
 The ex-dividend date is Thursday, July 15th.
 PerkinElmer’s payout ratio is 3.37%.